 Reclaimed Barn Wood Paneling

-Reclaimed milled barn wood paneling is carefully milled from antique barn wood.
-Reclaimed milled barn wood paneling is perfect for interior wall and ceiling paneling.
+Reclaimed barn wood paneling is carefully milled from antique barn wood.
+The siding from each barn is unique, making these wood boards perfect for a unique barnwood wall feature or ceiling paneling.
 The aged siding reclaimed from the walls of century old utilitarian structures is skim planed to provide a smoother surface while retaining the character found in each plank.
-The historic barns located throughout the great plains were left in a natural state, which aged to a light brown to silvery grey.
-The siding from each barn is unique.
-Our dedicated staff grades through each plank to obtain only the soundest boards suitable for interior wall or ceiling paneling.
-Our reclaimed antique milled barn wood paneling is now ready to be given a second life in the interiors of your space.
+Many historic barns were left in a natural state, which aged this wood wall paneling to a light brown to silvery grey.
+Our dedicated staff grades through each plank to obtain only the soundest wood boards suitable for your next home decor project.
+This antique barn wood wall paneling is now ready to be given a second life in the interiors of your space.

 Shop Reclaimed Barn Wood Paneling Products